How Saudi women are making soccer history

 They will be present at grounds in the country's three major cities.

-First off, female spectators will enter the King Fahd Stadium in the nation's capital, Riyadh, on Friday to support their teams as Al-Ahli take on Al-Batin in the Saudi Professional League competition.
+First off, female spectators will enter the King Abdullah Sports City in Jeddah on Friday to support their teams as Al-Ahli take on Al-Batin in the Saudi Professional League competition.

 Saudi Arabia has been slowly granting additional rights to women in recent months in response to demands by activists - but how significant is this latest move?